Does Salvation Guarantee A Problem Free Life?

 We must understand that we live in a fallen world, and believers are not promised immunity from troubles, sickness, accidents, disasters, miscarriages, barrenness, joblessness, inflation, and all these problems that plague this world.

-One thing we often miss in the parable of the wise and the foolish builder is that the storm beat on both houses regardless of their foundation.
+One thing we often overlook in the parable of the wise and the foolish builder is that the storm beat on both houses regardless of their foundation.

-So even the house on a rock, which speaks of a believer, will have its run-ins with storms.
+So even the house on a rock, which speaks of a disciple, will have its run-ins with storms.

 In fact, four books in the New Testament are written sorely for believers going through adversity.